Wives and children of Hugh O'Neill, Earl of Tyrone: Siobhán O'Donnell

 Hugh married Siobhán O'Donnell (died January 1591) in June 1574, beginning his enduring alliance with the O'Donnell clan of Tyrconnell.
 The O'Donnell and O'Neill clans had traditionally been mortal enemies for centuries.
 The 1st Earl of Essex announced the marriage on 14 June, though it may only have been a betrothal at that stage.

-In February 1579, Tyrone briefly repudiated his marriage to Siobhán—who had not yet born him a male heir—and prepared to marry one of Turlough's daughters in the hope of becoming Turlough's tanist.
-It is often incorrectly stated that Hugh's brief separation from Siobhán was a formal divorce.
+In February 1579, Hugh briefly repudiated his marriage to Siobhán—who had not yet borne him a male heir—and prepared to marry one of Turlough O'Neill's daughters in the hope of becoming Turlough's tanist (designated heir).
+It has been incorrectly stated by historian Paul Walsh and in the Calendar of State Papers, Ireland that Hugh's brief separation from Siobhán was a formal divorce.
 Hugh was convinced by a government commission to end the engagement and wait out for the aging Turlough's natural death.
 This episode apparently convinced Hugh that his "fate was tied to that of O'Donnell".
 However it is possible that his reconciliation with Siobhán was a calculated move to keep in the government's favour.

-They had two sons and multiple daughters:
+Hugh and Siobhán had two sons and multiple daughters: